Dodge Challenger (2008): 2009 model year

-The Drag Race Package is a race model designed for NHRA competition, based on the Dodge Challenger SRT-8.
+The Drag Race Package is a race model designed for NHRA competition, based on the Dodge Challenger SRT8.
 The car is 1000 lb lighter than the street vehicle by eliminating major production components and systems.
 To accentuate the weight savings, they also feature added composite, polycarbonate, and lightweight components designed for drag racing that is part of the new Package Car program.
 The engine was repositioned to improve the driveline angle and weight distribution.
 The 116 in wheelbase was shortened by ½ inch.
 The car also features a front cradle with bolt-in crossmember and solid engine mounts.

 At least 50 Challenger Drag Race Package Cars were built to meet NHRA requirements.
 Engine options include a 6.1 L Hemi, 5.7 Hemi, and a 5.9 L Magnum Wedge.
 Manual or automatic transmissions are available, and the rear axle is solid (not IRS).
 An initial run of the required 50 cars was completed and over 100 of the "2009 Challenger Drag Pak" vehicles were produced.
 "Big Daddy" Don Garlits bought the first drag race package car and raced it in NHRA competition.
 The prototype cars shown at SEMA were built by MPR Racing of Michigan, who continue to modify the production cars as delivered from Chrysler.